Qu'Appelle River: Moose Jaw-Regina industrial corridor

 The Moose Jaw-Regina Industrial Corridor holds about 24% of Saskatchewan's population and also 20% of the gross domestic product (GDP) of the province.
 The corridor interlinks the cities of Regina and Moose Jaw, crossing six more municipalities in between—the villages of Pense, Grand Coulee, and Belle Plaine, and the Rural Municipalities of Moose Jaw No. 161, Pense No. 160 and Sherwood No. 159.
-It is adjacent to the four-lane TransCanada Highway and two railways — Canadian Pacific Railway and Canadian National Railway, providing access to the east and west markets and also to the United States.
+It is adjacent to the four-lane Trans-Canada Highway and two railways — Canadian Pacific Kansas City and Canadian National Railway, providing access to the east and west markets and also to the United States.

 Suitability of the corridor for industry use

 The corridor is a well-established area for development; many international corporations have located their subsidiaries there for a number of reasons.
-Firstly, its location on the TransCanada Highway, with Canadian Pacific Rail and Canadian National Rail allows direct access to markets across Canada and to the United States.
+First, its location on the Trans-Canada Highway, with Canadian Pacific Kansas City and Canadian National allows direct access to markets across Canada and to the United States.
 The close proximity to the Global Transportation Hub, one of Canada's inland ports, feeds material to and from the U.S. border.
 Furthermore, the Belle Plaine area is considered one of the top four heavy industrial sites in North America.
 The flatness of the land, with easy access to water, natural gas and electrical power is beneficial for industry.
-It is also near two of the fastest-growing urban centres in Saskatchewan—Regina and Moose Jaw, which provides easy access to airports for business.
+It is also near two of the fastest-growing urban centres in Saskatchewan—Regina and Moose Jaw–which provides easy access to airports for business.
 Lastly, the area is ideal because of the presence of vast high-quality reserves of potash.

 Industries in the corridor

-The Regina-Moose Jaw Industrial Corridor mostly relies on agriculture and agri-value processing, fertilizer production and mining, and energy.
+The Regina–Moose Jaw Industrial Corridor mostly relies on agriculture and agri-value processing, fertilizer production and mining, and energy.
 This area has experienced massive industrial construction over the last few years.
 Some of the industrial projects in the corridor include mining, pipelines, railway, and agriculture as well as fertilizer, ethanol, and salt plants.